eab-dev/autonotifications/README.md

         bin/php/ezcache.php --clear-all

-2. In the admin interface, create a workflow that contains this event.
+2. In the admin interface, create a workflow that contains this event:

+* Choose which object versions should cause the notifications to be set.
+Typically you will want only publishing a new user object to add notifications.
+Otherwise notifications will be added every time the user's profile is updated.

-3. Select the user groups that will be affected and the subtrees that will be added to the users.
+* Select the user groups that will be affected

+* Select the subtree notifications that will be added to the users.

-4. Save the workflow.
+3. Save the workflow.

-5. Bind the post-publish trigger to the workflow you've created.
+4. Bind the post-publish trigger to the workflow you've created.

-6. Override the digest settings with your own settings in `settings/override/autonotifications.ini.append.php`
+5. Override the digest settings with your own settings in `settings/override/autonotifications.ini.append.php`

 USAGE
 -----